-artificial island where the wells are to the China's first sour gas field to be exploited onshore processing plant, and no producis Puguang, where there are 410bcm of reserves with an H2S content of around liest.
-Sulphur production was to have been 15-17%.
-The Puguang sour gas processing plant, operated solely by Sinopec, became operational in 2012, and has ramped up towards its maximum capacity of 12 bcm/ Meanwhile, in Turkmenistan, there is year, which was achieved last year, Sulanother large reservoir (700 tcf according to phur output at Puguang is now over 3 milond largest gas field, though not all is recoverable) at South Yolotan, and other, smaller nearby fields like Dauletabad and Shatlyk.
+China's first sour gas field to be exploited is Puguang, where there are 410bcm of reserves with an H2S content of around 15-17%.
+The Puguang sour gas processing plant, operated solely by Sinopec, became operational in 2012, and has ramped up towards its maximum capacity of 12 bcm/ year, which was achieved last year.
+Sulphur output at Puguang is now over 3 million t/a.